The lonely and mysterious tower near Beiuș. This Pauline monastery was abandoned eight centuries ago!

 Archaeological research of the ruins took place in the early 1990s under the leadership of Radu Popa, a renowned Romanian archaeologist and historian.
 Unfortunately, his untimely death in February 1993, at the age of only 59, interrupted this research, leaving behind many unanswered questions.

-It is believed that the dissolution of the Pauline monastery took place sometime between 1241 and 1270, and the church was likely abandoned as early as the 13th century.
+It is believed that the dissolution of the Pauline monastery took place sometime between 1241 and 1270.
+The church was likely abandoned as early as the 13th century.
 Thus, for almost 800 years, it has been falling prey to the wind, rain, snow, and the passage of time.

 Too few people know about this hidden gem of the historical region of Crișana.
 Too few talk about it.
 What does the future hold for the lonely tower in the years to come…?